hermfischer-wf/dqc_us_rules/README.md

 ## dqc_us_rules contains:

-* The agreed upon rules as set forth by the members of the XBRL US Data Quality Committee
+* Draft rules that the XBRL US Data Quality Committee approved to expose for public comment
-* Reference implementation of the agreed upon rules, using Arelle as an XBRL processor.
+* Reference implementation of the draft rules, using Arelle as an XBRL processor
 * Unit tests for the reference implementation

 ## Deployment